-Academic achievement will be appraised and recorded by means of the following system of letter grades:
+Academic achievement will be appraised and recorded by means of the following system of letter grades: Caralla

-Grade A+ A · Honor Point Value 12 11
+Grade Honor Point Value

+Α÷ · 12

+Α 11

+A- • •

-A- 10
+B+ 10

-Β÷ 9
+В 9

-В 8
+B- .
+8

-B- 7
+C+ 7

-C+ · 6
+Ċ 6

-С • 5
+C- 5

-C- • 4
+D+ 4

-D+ • 3
+3

-D 2
+D · .
+2

 D- 1

 E Failure 0

 W Withdrew while passing 0

 F Withdrew while failing 0

-l Incomplete
+. [ Incomplete S .

 V Audit

 N Preceding a grade indicates credit is not recommended for transfer-terminal credit only

-S Satisfactory (Granted in Community Education courses only.) -
+S Satisfactory (Granted in Community Education courses only.)

+"Audit an plies to the pituation when

-^{}Audit applies to the situation where a person pays tuition for a course but is not required to complete assignments or examinations.
+\Audit applies to the situation where a person pays tuition for a course but is not required to complete assignments or examinations.